 Must Read: 4 of the Best Keys to Avoiding Burnout

-When you are refreshed and your best qualities are shining through people around you will take notice without you having to say a word.
+When you are refreshed, and your best qualities shine through, people around you will take notice without you having to say a word.
 When we think about what it takes to live simpler we often think of more complicated things but being refreshed should be at the top of the list.

-Reducing stress can be challenging not because of the practices that help us to reduce our stress level but rather because of all of those obstacles that are getting in the way of us getting to healthy habits and practices.
+Reducing stress can be challenging not because of the practices that help us to reduce our stress level but rather because of all those obstacles that are getting in the way of us getting to healthy habits and practices.

-Now that the runway is clear let’s look at how simple we can make your day.
-The more you have going on around you the more opportunity to focus.
+Now that the runway is clear, let’s look at how simple we can make your day.
+The more you have going on around you, the more opportunity to focus.

 Live Simpler Everyday

-Write out the plan for your day.
+Write out the plan for your day

-Set a time to reflect.
+Set a time to reflect

 Another great action item is to do breathing exercises to help reduce your stress level.
 Here is a video from Johns Hopkins University with a breathing exercise for you:

-Next, find a time of day that works best for you to implement these steps and live simpler!
+Next, find a time of day that works best for you to implement these steps and live more simpler!